shinken-solutions/shinken/docs/source/08_configobjects/hostgroup.rst

 ============

-A host group definition is used to group one or more hosts together for simplifying configuration with :ref:`object tricks <advancedtopics-objecttricks>` or display purposes in the :ref:`CGIs <thebasics-cgis>`.
+A host group definition is used to group one or more hosts together for simplifying configuration with :ref:`object tricks <advancedtopics-objecttricks>` or display purposes in the CGIs .